-The mission of the York County Truancy Prevention Initiative is to reduce the truant population in York County by establishing a protocol for improved communication, instituting a consistent response to the issues and initiating interventions.
+The mission of the York County Truancy Prevention Initiative is to reduce the truant population in York County by establishing a protocol for improved communication, instituting a consistent response to the issues, and initiating interventions.

-With truancy as a leading factor preventing children’s success in school, graduation from high school and the ability to become a productive member of society, the York County Truancy Prevention Initiative aims to assure that elementary and middle school students are prepared to succeed in later grades, and that young adults make a successful transition from high school to work life – two of United Way’s priorities in Education.
-As a program of the United Way of York County, the York County Truancy Prevention Initiative ultimately serves all school-aged youth in York County, by establishing itself as a clearinghouse for what works to prevent truancy and dropout, staying current on national education policy research and finding ways to enhance York County’s provision of truancy prevention programs using best practices research.
+With truancy as a leading factor preventing children’s success in school, graduation from high school and the ability to become a productive members of society, the York County Truancy Prevention Initiative aims to assure that elementary and middle school students are prepared to succeed in later grades, and that young adults make a successful transition from high school to work life – two of United Way’s priorities in Education.
+As a partnership between United Way of York County and the York County Bar Foundation, the York County Truancy Prevention Initiative ultimately serves all school-aged youth in York County, by establishing itself as a clearinghouse for what works to prevent truancy and dropout, staying current on national education policy research and finding ways to enhance York County’s provision of truancy prevention programs using best practices research.

-The York County Truancy Prevention Initiative is a partnership between the United Way of York County and the York County Bar Foundation.
+The York County Truancy Prevention Initiative is a partnership between United Way of York County and the York County Bar Foundation.

-The York County Youth Court Alliance is a program of United Way of York County in partnership with the York County Truancy Prevention Initiative, York County Bar Foundation, and York County Department of Human Services.
+York County Youth Court Alliance is a program of United Way of York County in partnership with the York County Truancy Prevention Initiative and York County Office of Children, Youth, and Families.

 For additional information about the York County Truancy Prevention Initiative, please contact TaTyana Abreu at email@example.com.